mindds/ad-progression-study/README.md

 The script cell_type_annotation.Rmd has the required code to plot figure 1b in the manuscrip, which is the UMAP clustering of the cell types and violin plots to visualize the expression of marker genes of the cell types.

 ##### Input data:
-A subset of the Seurat object for each brain region (eg: EC_subset) in the form .Rdata is given in the ./Example_data directory
+A subset of the Seurat object for each brain region (eg: EC_subset) in the form .Rdata

 ## Regional heterogeneity of astrocyte transcriptome
 The regional_astrocyte_heterogeneity.Rmd script performs differential expression on rPCA integrated astrocytes data and the correlation analysis between pTau/Tau and gene expression levels in pathology stage 1 astrocytes.
 The script also has the code for visualizations of Figure 2 in the manuscript.